epsilon537/boxlambda/_drafts/dfx.markdown

             Forward UART I/O to J1B.
     ```

-- [mem_fs_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/components/mem_fs_cli/mem_fs_cli.cpp): This CLI module provides file system commands such as *ls* and *rm* as well as commands for loading files into memory and save memory buffers to file.
+- [mem_fs_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/components/mem_fs_cli/mem_fs_cli.cpp): This CLI module provides file system commands such as *ls* and *rm* as well as commands for loading files into memory and save memory buffers to files.

     ```
      * rm